 This is such a great time of year to be in the kitchen baking and cooking with ingredients that are bright and fresh!
-Nothing beats a lemon dessert in the summer time – make it a mini version and it’s even better!
+Nothing beats a lemon dessert, like Meyer Lemon Pie or Lemon Sheetcake in the summertime – make it a mini version and it’s even better!

 Making the perfect meringue can be a little tricky, but not difficult, as long as you follow a few tips:

-1. Make sure the sugar is fully dissolved in the meringue.
+Make sure the sugar is fully dissolved in the meringue.
 Test to make sure sugar is dissolved by feeling meringue between your fingers before you stop whipping.
-If you can get and use super fine (caster sugar) even better.
+If you can get and use superfine (caster sugar) even better.

 - 3 eggs, separated

 - 1 (14 oz) can sweetened condensed milk

 - 1/2 cup lemon juice

 - zest from 1 lemon

 - Line muffin tin with cupcake papers, or baking cups

 - Divide shortbread crumbs into 9 cupcake papers.
 Use the bottom of a glass to press crumbs firmly into muffin well.